 - Google Cardboard is a perfect choice for educational programs, especially for primary schools.
 The low price allows equipping the whole classroom with the VR hardware and not worrying too much if clumsy little hands drop the device on the floor.

-- Of course, the primary component of this solution is not the device itself but the mobile application that will be watched through it.
+- Of course, the primary component of this VR solution is not the device itself but the mobile application that will be watched through it.
 This leads to the requirements of the smartphone that should support the graphics and effects used in the virtual reality app.

 - Many teachers have noted the Google Expeditions kit – a set of VR journeys specially created to be used with Google Cardboard devices.
-Deep space, coral reefs, exciting places of the Earth, natural disasters – kids can be easily transported to various places on the planet and beyond.
+Deep space, coral reefs, exciting places of the Earth, natural disasters – with virtual reality kids can be easily transported to various places on the planet and beyond.

-- The kit includes a downloadable application with about 800 virtual tours, so you can imagine the amount of three-dimensional interactive fun you can have in the classroom.
+- The VR kit includes a downloadable application with about 800 virtual tours, so you can imagine the amount of three-dimensional interactive fun you can have in the classroom.

 - ClassVR.
-These devices are specially designed for classroom use.
+These VR devices are specially designed for classroom use.
 The device is entirely standalone and requires no smartphone to view the virtual reality content.

 - ClassVR viewers ensure high-quality video and audio output and can create fully immersive experiences.
 However, this device is interactive only to the degree of movements of the head, as no external sensors are provided.